Training Path of Extra Inference

 • Read an Identifier Scroll → Target item will be the only item identified even with a lucky use.

-Recovering from Accidental Target Identification
+Recovering from Accidental Early Target Identification

 • This includes any items you assigned names to that have green names.